everpixelgame/docs/lore/world-overview.md

 Not exactly a physical location, but a metaphysical realm where fallen Heroes continue to exist:
 - Heroes who perish are transported here
 - A place between existence and deletion
-- Fallen Heroes continue to generate $EPXL from beyond
+- Fallen Heroes continue to generate $EVER from beyond
 - Has its own eerie pixel aesthetic

 ## The Great Corruption